-As a result of Takata’s frontal air bag inflator recall expansion, Mazda is expanding the affected vehicles involved in the passenger frontal air bag inflator recall.
-In these vehicles, the propellant in the passenger frontal air bag inflators may degrade after prolonged exposure to high absolute humidity and fluctuating high temperatures.
-Degraded propellant can cause inflator rupture during airbag deployment.
-In the event of an inflator rupture, metal fragments could pass through the airbag cushion material, striking the vehicle’s occupants, and result in serious injury or death.
+In these vehicles, the propellant in the driver and/or passenger frontal air bag inflators may degrade after prolonged exposure to high absolute humidity and fluctuating high temperatures.
+A degraded propellant can cause inflator rupture during airbag deployment.
+In the event of an inflator rupture, metal fragments could pass through the airbag cushion material, striking the vehicle occupants, and result in serious injury or death.

 No. The criterion for the air bag deployment does not change.
 The air bags are designed to deploy in only certain types of collisions as explained in the Owner’s Manual.

 No, the air bag indicator light does not alert you of this condition.
 If your air bag indicator light comes on, please bring your vehicle to an authorized Mazda Dealer for diagnosis.